 5.1 Initial Certification

-For the initial certification audit to be completed, the auditee must be an SFI Program Participant or be in the process of becoming one in which case the final certification decision is conditioned on becoming a Program Participant.
-The SFI certificate(s), Forest Management, Fiber Sourcing or Chain of Custody cannot be issued by the certification body until the applicant has become an SFI Program Participant.
-It should be noted that the SFI 2015-2019 Standards and Rules is a publicly available document and, as such, anyone who wants to can offer their "opinion" on an organization’s conformance to it.
-However, because “Sustainable Forestry Initiative” and “SFI” are registered service marks, an entity would infringe on this ownership in violation of the federal intellectual property laws if they were to use the service marks in a public claim about the "opinion" without becoming an SFI Program Participant.
+For the initial certification audit to be completed, the auditee must be an SFI Certified Organization or be in the process of becoming one in which case the final certification decision is conditioned on becoming a Certified Organization.
+The SFI certificate(s), Forest Management Standard, Fiber Sourcing Standard, Chain of Custody Standard or Certified Sourcing Label and Claims Standard cannot be issued by the certification body until the applicant has become an SFI Program Participant.
+It should be noted that the SFI 2022 Standards and Rules is a publicly available document and, as such, anyone who wants to can offer their "opinion" on an organization’s conformance to it.
+However, because “Sustainable Forestry Initiative” and “SFI” are registered service marks, an entity would infringe on this ownership in violation of the federal intellectual property laws if they were to use the service marks in a public claim about the "opinion" without becoming an SFI Certified Organization.

 5.2 Certification of Multiple Sites